epiphyt/impressum/readme.txt

 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.

 == Changelog ==

+= 2.2.2 =
+* Fixed: Disabling a single field in the block to display when "all" are selected previously.

 = 2.2.1 =
 * Fixed: Some assets in the backend could not be loaded and thus prevented JavaScript functionality